schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 #### VPN Network (VLAN 20)

-The primary LAN network uses a WireGuard VPN tunnel for outbound connections, maximizing privacy and security.
-If the VPN tunnel fails, outbound connections won't be possible.
+The primary LAN network uses the WireGuard VPN tunnels for outbound connections, maximizing privacy and security.
+If the VPN tunnels fail, outbound connections won't be possible.
 Exceptions to selectively route traffic through the ISP WAN gateway are possible.

 #### "Clear" Network (VLAN 30)

 General-purpose web access network that doesn't use VPN tunnels.
 All outgoing connections leave through the ISP WAN gateway.
-It serves as a backup network in case the VPN tunnel fails.
+It serves as a backup network in case the VPN tunnels fail.

 #### Guest Network (VLAN 40)